somedatapacket/docs.humio.com/content/sending_logs_to_humio/integrations/kubernetes.md

 title: "Kubernetes"
 ---

 When it comes to managing microservices in a Kubernetes cluster, Humio is a great way to get insights into your applications.
-While other log shippers are supported we mainly focus on using [Fluent Bit](https://fluentbit.io) for forwarding log messages to Humio.
+While other data shippers are supported we mainly focus on using [Fluent Bit](https://fluentbit.io) for forwarding log messages to Humio.

 If you're relatively new to Kubernetes, we recommend using the [Helm](#helm) method of installation.
 If you want more control we recommend the [advanced installation](#advanced-installation) method